 Also known as a ‘Dolly Eye’, this style of lashing is longest above the centre of the eye, and shorter at each corner, giving a rounded, big-eyed look.
 It can be quite dramatic when used with longer lengths, or very natural looking with shorter lengths when it is known as simply rounded or natural lashes.

 This style has taken off big time in recent years!
 It features a base layer of lashes that is interspersed with ‘spikes’ of longer length lashes at regular intervals for a super feminine, glamorous look.
 Also known as ‘wispy’ lashes.
 Read our Kim K lash style tips.

 The golden rule of working with lashes is that every client is different.
 Your eyelashes should be as unique as your hairstyle, so there's no point looking for a one size fits all solution.

+- Short to long is not always best.
 Many eyelash artists start with the idea that they should be going from the shortest to the longest eyelashes as they move from the inner corner of the eye to the outer corner.
 However, this only looks good on some eye shapes.
-For example, eyes with a slight downward eye can look droopy or tired if treated like this.
-Though following the natural lash length could be mistake too, making the client look sad - or funny!
-Depending on the style suitable for the client, lash artists sometimes choose shorter extensions then their natural lash, which is okay.
+For example, eyes with a slight downward turn can look droopy or tired if treated like this.

-Work section by section, starting at the inner or outer corner of the eye.
-As you move from one section to the next, it's important to graduate the lashes.
+Whichever technique you favour, make sure to graduate the lashes as you move from one section to the next.
 That means alternating between two different lengths for the space of a few lashes.
 If you don't do this, then the finished look will be uneven and jarring.

-It can take time to learn lash mapping.
+It can take time to learn how to apply lashes following a lash map.
 Don't be disheartened if your initial efforts aren't the best.
 Remember, all art takes practice to master.
 Keep going, and you're sure to see better and better results!